Fullstop000/rfcs/text/2018-10-15-batch-client-messages.md

 `message`.
 Their wired protocols are almost same, but the former's generated code is much more better.

-The last thing is `in_heavy_load` in `BatchCommandsResponse`, which is used for TiKV can tell clients the load of TiKV is heavy or not.
+The last thing is `transport_layer_load` in `BatchCommandsResponse`, which is used for TiKV can tell clients the current load of TiKV.
 So clients can adjust their strategy (e.g. add some backoff to avoid little batch) to be more effective for TiKV.